Skip to main content

 What to Expect from a CPRA Request

 Within 10 days of receiving a CPRA request, the District must determine whether the request seeks disclosable records and notify the requester of its decision.
 If records are disclosable, the notice must include an estimated date and time for availability.
-Note that the 10-day period is for the initial response, not the actual production of records.
+The 10-day period is for the initial response, not the actual production of records.

-Once records are ready, an exact copy must be provided unless impracticable.
+Once records are ready, an exact copy will be provided unless doing so is impracticable.
 Electronic records must be made available electronically.
 The District may also post records online and direct requesters to them.
 If the requester cannot access the record online, a copy will be provided.

-If a request is denied because the record is exempt from disclosure, the District must provide written notification including:
+If a request is denied because the record is exempt from disclosure, the District must provide written notification that includes:

-• Names and titles of individuals responsible for the denial
+• The names and titles of individuals responsible for the denial

 Contact for Public Records Requests

-Requests should be submitted to the Public Records Request Officer via email:
+Requests should be submitted to the Public Records Request Officer by email:

 SUSDPRA@stocktonusd.net